Hide Excel Formulas (with Protecting Sheet & Without It)

 Frequently Asked Questions

-1. Can I still use hidden formulas in my spreadsheet?
+1. Will hidden formulas in my spreadsheet still work?

 Yes, hiding formulas does not disable their functionality.
-Even though the formulas are hidden from view, they continue to calculate and update the results in your spreadsheet.
+Even though the formulas are hidden from view, they continue to calculate and update the results in your spreadsheet as normal.

 2. Can hidden formulas be seen or modified by others with advanced Excel knowledge?